miguelaferreira/gitbook/devex-cli/gitlab.md

 devex gitlab clone "Healthcare Research Analysis"
 ```

-The tools supports other ways of specifying the group to be cloned.
+The tools support other ways of specifying the group to be cloned.
 The group can be selected by its GitLab id, or via full path.
 Both options are very useful when cloning GitLab sub-groups.

 ```text
 devex gitlab clone --search-mode=id 2150497